 My name is Kirsty Walker and I work as a counsellor within the Peterborough and Cambridgeshire Area.
 I have been working as a counsellor since 2008, qualifying in 2010 and setting up my own counselling practice this same year.
-I am also a member of the BACP (British Association for Counselling and Psychotherapy) BACP and work within the BACP Ethical Framework within all counselling sessions as well as being a certified professional member of acto (Association for Counselling and Therapy Online)
+I am also an accredited member of the BACP (British Association for Counselling and Psychotherapy) and work within the BACP Ethical Framework within all counselling sessions.
+I am also a certified professional member of ACTO (Association for Counselling and Therapy Online)

 My path into counselling began back in 2005 when I started an introduction evening course.
 This was an interesting time for me as I began thinking about what path I wanted to pursue in my life.
 From attending this course, I realised I wanted to work with people, to support and help them and to make sense of life.